Xrvitd/RFEPS/README.md

 - Boost

-### We highly recommend using vcpkg to install dependent libraries!!!
+### Please using vcpkg to install dependent libraries!!!

+#### Important: Please use  "git clone" to install vcpkg, otherwise you may get errors in cgal installation.

-- vcpkg install boost:x64-windows
+- .\vcpkg install boost:x64-windows

-- vcpkg install cgal:x64-windows
+- .\vcpkg install cgal:x64-windows

+  ​	use "git pull" if you get errors with the "gmp" library.

+- .\vcpkg install Eigen3:x64-windows

-- vcpkg install eigen:x64-windows
+- .\vcpkg integrate install

 ### Makefile builds (Linux, other Unixes, and Mac.
 But we recommend using Windows.)